The Personal Path

 In your short time at USF, you will grow.
 You will shape your own values, find your lifelong friends, and develop lifelong practices.
 Here are some opportunities for practice and reflection that can help you grow and thrive.

 Finding community is one of the more important parts of your college career.
-CASA Success Coaches can help you with finding the community to meet your needs.
+Center for Academic and Student Achievement Success Coaches can help you with finding the community to meet your needs.

-The people I've met, from faculty and friends have been the things I've liked the most about my experience at USF.
+The people I've met, from faculty to friends, have been the things I've liked the most about my experience at USF.

 Every organization (even USF!) has a mission and values statement.
-What is your personal mission and values?
-Take the time to reflect on your personal values and you'll find that your values help you prioritize how you spend your time, identify key people in your life, and what your day-to-day looks like.
+What is your personal mission and what are your values?
+Take the time to reflect on your personal values and you'll find that your values help you prioritize how you spend your time, identify key people in your life, and determine what your day-to-day looks like.

 Organizations helped connect me to others so I could learn more about different cultures.